ABO RhD Test Tube Method

 HComplete hemolysis of the patient sample.
 The supernatant is grossly red with no evidence of red cells.

-This image depicts the red cell agglutination test score for forward blood group typing, a crucial step in determining an individual's ABO blood type.
+This image depicts the red cell agglutination test score for forward blood group typing, a crucial step in determining an individual's ABO and Rh D phenotype in ABO Rh test.
 The agglutination patterns observed in the test tubes provide clear and distinct indicators of the blood group, ensuring accurate blood compatibility assessments for transfusions.

-This image showcases the red cell agglutination test score, a pivotal tool in determining an individual’s ABO blood type.
+This image showcases the red cell agglutination test score, a pivotal tool in determining an individual’s ABO RhD phenotype in ABO Rh test.
 The distinct agglutination patterns observed in the test tubes provide definitive clues to the blood group, ensuring accurate blood compatibility for transfusions.

 In forward grouping, four distinct tubes are prepared: